thesheps/nancy.openapi/README.md

 # nancy.openapi
-OpenApi/swagger documentation generation for NancyFX
+OpenApi/Swagger documentation generation for NancyFX.
+Intended to be as zero-conf as possible, and attempting not to stray too far from the super-duper-happy-path.
+Contributions welcome!